<< Yesterday

 1948 Six days after hitting four homers in one game, White Sox outfielder Pat Seerey again makes the record book, becoming the first major leaguer to strike out seven times in a doubleheader.

-1949 In the opener of a twin bill at Griffith Stadium, Indians' hurler Bob Lemon helps his cause by hitting two home runs in a 7-5 victory over the Senators.
-Cleveland completes the sweep when Gene Beardon gets the Tribe's 5-2 win in the nightcap.
+1949 In the opener of a twin bill at Griffith Stadium, Indians' hurler Bob Lemon helps his cause by hitting two home runs, solo shots in the seventh and eighth innings, in a 7-5 victory over the Senators.
+Cleveland completes the sweep when Gene Beardon goes the distance in the Tribe's 5-2 win in the nightcap.

 1951

-"That was the finest catch I have ever seen, and the finest I ever expect to see" - Pirates GM Branch Rickey, commenting on a catch made by Willie Mays at Forbes Field,
+"That was the finest catch I have ever seen, and the finest I ever expect to see" - BRANCH RICKEY, commenting as the Pirates GM on a catch made by Willie Mays at Forbes Field,

 At cavernous Forbes Field, Willie Mays, unable to reach across his body to make a catch with his glove of Rocky Nelson's sinking 457-foot blast to deep center, sticks out his bare right hand and grabs the ball on a full gallop to make the incredible final out of the inning.
 During the game, Venerable Branch Rickey, Pittsburgh's general manager, sends a note to the New York dugout to tell the 20-year-old rookie Giants' outfielder, "That was the finest catch I have ever seen, and the finest I ever expect to see."